BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing suitable for hot and humid weather.
-Bring comfortable walking shoes as you'll likely be doing a lot of walking.
+Pack light, comfortable clothing suitable for hot and humid weather.
+Bring light, breathable fabrics like cotton and linen.
 Don't forget insect repellent, sunscreen, and a hat for protection from the sun.
+A reusable water bottle is also essential, as tap water isn't always safe to drink.

 Weather Details